Low-Iron Glass Explained: Why Optiwhite™ is the Clear Choice

 Visual Comparison: The “Edge Test”

-The easiest way to spot the difference is to look at the exposed edge of the glass pane:
+The easiest and most reliable way to spot the difference between the two products is to look directly at the exposed, polished edge of the glass pane:

-Side-by-side comparison of the green edge of standard glass versus the clear edge of low-iron glass
+Side-by-side comparison of the dark green edge of standard glass versus the clear edge of low-iron glass

-Left: Standard Float Glass (Green Edge).
-Right: Low-Iron Glass (Clear/Blue Edge).
+Left: Standard Float Glass (Notice the dark green edge).
+Right: Low-Iron Optiwhite™ Glass (Clear/Pale Blue edge).

 3. Standard vs. Low-Iron Performance Data

-The difference in clarity isn’t just subjective; it is measurable in Light Transmission (LT) values.
+The difference in clarity isn’t just subjective or visual; it is scientifically measurable in Light Transmission (LT) values.

-Visual Appearance Slight green tint, noticeable at edges.
+Visual Appearance Slight green tint, heavily noticeable at edges.
 Practically colourless, extra clear.

 Edge Colour Dark Green Pale Blue / Clear